yossadh/yossadh.github.io/_posts/2018-12-20-why-do-simulation.md

 - structural basis for events that are difficult to address experimentally
 - pertaining to drug discovery:
    - relatively inexpensive, although rough, filter for binding en- ergy or stability to winnow down a large pool of candidates to a smaller one that can be tested experimentally
-    - generate aqualitativeunderstanding of how a biomolecule or drug works
+    - generate a qualitative understanding of how a biomolecule or drug works
     - guide lead optimization
     - provide substantially more accurate estimates of ligand binding affinities (free energies) than other computational approaches such as docking
     - generate multiple possible structures for virtual screening